 TTU has established best value contracts for many vendors that are accessible to departments through the TechBuy system.
 Because these vendors are on contract, the dollar limit thresholds referenced in section 7 of this OP do not apply.

 b.
 TechBuy Non-catalog Procurement

 For any vendor not enabled with a punch-out or hosted catalog in TechBuy, the department shall establish a non-catalog requisition in TechBuy to procure the goods or services and to encumber funds.
-The dollar limit thresholds referenced in section 7 must be followed unless the vendor is part of a cooperative contract system or meets the requirements of Section 6.
+The dollar limit thresholds referenced in section 7 must be followed unless the vendor has an approved cooperative contract or meets the requirements of Section 6.

 c.
 Standing or Blanket Orders